PAT Testing: Do You Need It for Your Craft Fair Setup?

 The legal position

 The Electricity at Work Regulations 1989 require that electrical equipment is "maintained in order to prevent danger."
 That is the full extent of the legal requirement.
+It applies to the fairy lights, card readers, and extension leads you plug in at a craft fair just as it does in a workplace.
 The regulations do not specify:

 - How maintenance should be done.